 Glasses: London Retro c/o

-The glasses come in a high quality leather case and you can view my last post for London Retro here on the tinted lens Nancy glasses, which is based around the London Underground station for the ‘Metropolitan Collection’.
-You can get these with or without a prescription, but mines comes with as I find it useful for everyday use, especially when blogging and editing photos.
-These ones have a clear lens, and come with pin detailing, alongside hidden metallic plates on the interior with the London Retro branding and steal barrel hinges, for added durability.
+The glasses come in a high-quality leather case, which is based on the London Underground station for the ‘Metropolitan Collection’.
+You can get these with or without a prescription, but mines come with as I find it useful for everyday use, especially when blogging and editing photos.
+These ones have a clear lens and come with pin detailing, alongside hidden metallic plates on the interior with the London Retro branding and steel barrel hinges, for added durability.

 Do you wear glasses for everyday purposes or more for fashion?